mostafahassan097/Terraform-Simple-WebApp/README.md

 # Provison Webserver Using Terraform

-## Before you start you should have docker and terraform installed on your machine:
+## Before you start you should have terraform installed on your machine:

 #### - Install Terraform  ([Link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)).
 #### Make sure to configure aws credentials under $HOME/.aws/credentials or using command ```aws configure ```